1,000+ Opportunities

 Access your fund information and recommend grants online.

-Based on current listing details, eligibility includes: 501(c)(3) organizations, public entities, or charitable/educational/cultural organizations serving Richmond, Columbia, McDuffie, and Burke counties in Georgia; Aiken and Edgefield counties in South Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations, public entities, or charitable/educational/cultural organizations serving Richmond, Columbia, McDuffie, and Burke counties in Georgia; Aiken and Edgefield counties in South Carolina.
+Confirm the full requirements in the official notice before applying.